The Mysterious Sisters

 "Then about that rice—"

 "Hey, Wataru.
-A Hero from so long ago that he was able to build a country—wouldn't that be a clue for your goal of returning to Japan?"
+A Hero from so long ago that he could found a whole country wouldn't be much of a lead for your goal of returning to Japan, would he?"

 I promptly interrupted.
-Come to think of it, rice hasn't been showing up in the set meals lately, not even in the A set.
-We still have a lot of the wheat we bought to get through winter, so we've been using that.
-Thanks to that, Nayuta probably hasn't realized this inn used to serve rice.
-If she'd noticed, she definitely would have asked about it.
+Come to think of it, rice hasn't been showing up lately unless you order the A set meal.
+We still have a lot of wheat we bought to get through winter, so we need to use it up.
+Thanks to that, Nayuta probably hasn't noticed we serve rice at this inn.
+If she had, she definitely would have asked about it by now.

 "Eh?
 Ah, you didn't know, Kehma-san?
-Hero summoning crosses through time.
-The Food God, Hero Ishidaka-san, was someone from roughly the same era as me judging by the food culture he spread, so the flow of time here must be different."
+Hero summoning transcends time.
+The Food God, Hero Ishidaka-san, spread food culture that suggests he was from roughly the same era as me, so the flow of time must be different."

 Eh, really?
 I feel like I just heard something pretty significant for the first time.